yuno-payments/yuno-docs/docs/SDKs/choose-the-right-integration-for-you.md

 ---
-title: Choose the Right Integration for You
+title: Choose the right integration for you
 excerpt: ''
 deprecated: false
 hidden: false
 metadata:
-  title: Choose The Right Integration For You
+  title: Choose the right integration for you
   description: >-
-    This page covers why choosing the proper integration is important, the relevant factors you need to consider, and the pros and cons of each alternative.
+    Learn why your choice of integration matters, what to consider, and the pros and cons of each option.
   robots: index
 next:
   description: ''
   pages:
     - type: basic
       slug: build-your-integration
-      title: Step by Step Integration Process
+      title: Step-by-step integration process
 ---
-This page explains the importance of choosing the right integration, the factors to consider, and the pros and cons of each option.
+This page explains why choosing the right integration matters, what to consider, and the pros and cons of each option.

-> 👍 Recommended Integration
+> 👍 Recommended integration
 >
-> We recommend using Seamless SDK options for a smooth integration experience.
-This option provides a flexible payment solution with pre-built UI components and customization options.
+> We recommend the Seamless SDK for a smooth integration experience.
+It provides a flexible payment solution with prebuilt UI components and customization options.
 >
 > **Available Seamless SDK options:**
 >